WLOGSolutions/RSuite/README.md

 # RSuite <img src="docs/media/r_suite_sticker_300px.png" align="right" height = 150/>

 R Suite an R package which together with R Suite CLI tool enables you to design deployment workflow that fits you and makes R your primary data science platform.
-It has beed developed by [WLOG Solutions](https://wlogsolutions.com) company to make their development and deployment data science process robust.
+It has been developed by [WLOG Solutions](https://wlogsolutions.com) company to make their development and deployment data science process robust.

 R Suite gives answers to the following challenges for any R based software and data science solution: